-The map presented in Figure 3.2 below shows that Kayonza district is among fifteen districts with between 40 and 55% of the population classified as poor.
-Only Nyarugenge, Kicukiro and Musanze have below 25% of their populations classified as poor; Kayonza has 43% of its population identified as poor (including extreme-poor).
+Figure 3.2 below shows that Kirehe district is among the districts with a high percentage of the population identified as poor.
+Only Nyarugenge, Kicukiro and Musanze have below 25% of their population classified as poor; Kirehe is ranked second with 47.9% of its population identified as poor (including extreme-poor).